Cannoneers-of-Create/CreateBigCannons/Translators-Changes.md

 `"item.createbigcannons.impact_fuze.tooltip.shell_info"` → `"item.createbigcannons.impact_fuze.tooltip.shell_info.chance"`

 Content Changes: \
+`"block.createbigcannons.fluid_shell.tooltip.condition3"`: `"Note"` → `Note on Fluid Behavior"` \
+`"createbigcannons.ponder.tag.cannon_crafting.description`: `"How to manufacture big cannons"` → `"How to manufacture cannons of different sizes and calibers"` \
+`"createbigcannons.ponder.tag.munitions.description"`: `"Blocks that make up cannon loads, and what they can do"` → `"Blocks and items used by cannons, and what they can do"` \
+`"createbigcannons.ponder.tag.operating_cannons.description"`: `"How to use big cannons safely and effectively"` → `"How to use cannons safely and effectively"` \
 `"item.createbigcannons.delayed_impact_fuze.tooltip.summary"`: `"Detonates a _short time_ after _hitting_ something.
 Due to its _simple trigger mechanism_, it does not always trigger the timer."` → `"Detonates a _short time_ after _hitting_ something.
 Due to its _simple trigger mechanism_, it does not always trigger the timer.
 This must be mounted on the _front_ of a shell; it will not work as a _base fuze._"` \
 `"item.createbigcannons.impact_fuze.tooltip.summary"`: `"Detonates when the projectile _hits something_.
 Due to its _simplicity_, it does not always detonate on impact."` → `"Detonates when the projectile _hits something_.
 Due to its _simplicity_, it does not always detonate on impact.
 This must be mounted on the _front_ of a shell; it will not work as a _base fuze._",` \
 `"item.createbigcannons.proximity_fuze.tooltip.summary"`: `"Detonates when it _gets close_ to a block."` → `"Detonates when it _gets close_ to a block.
 This must be mounted on the _front_ of a shell; it will not work as a _base fuze._"`